polishCurl/InMemoryObjectStorage/README.md

 # Object storage
-In-memory object storage service written in C++.
+In-memory file storage service written in C++.

-## Supported protocols
+## Description
-The service runs as a terminal application over TCP using two protocols - **HTTP/1.1** and **FTP**.
+_Object Storage_ runs as a terminal application over TCP using two protocols - **HTTP/1.1** and **FTP**.

 Both HTTP and FTP control channels are available on the same port.
 The protocol used by the client is automatically infered from the request.

-The service supports storing objects using one protocol and retrieving them with another.
+The service supports storing files using one protocol and retrieving them with another.

 The object storage is **in-memory**, it is **not persistent**.

+### Features
+- Uploading, downloading and deleting files

+FTP:
+- Support for passive mode (only)
+- FTP login

+HTTP:
+- Basic Authentication

+**Note**: Object storage does not support encryption.

 ## Setup
 The object storage is containerized to provide seemless delivery.